CV

 When working at LNPP-CIDE:

-As a teacher in Le Wagon, I teach about cloud services using GCP such as VM instances, GCS, and BigQuery.
+As a teacher in Le Wagon, I teach about cloud services using GCP such as VM instances, GCS, Cloud Run, BigQuery, and more.

 When working at LNPP-CIDE, I taught Python programming for data management, visualization, and machine learning for 3 years.

-I also taught these topics to employees of reputed institutions such as Banco de Mexico (Banxico) , Comisión Federal de Competencia Económica (COFECE), and the prosecutor's office of the State of Hidalgo.
+In this period, I taught these topics to employees of reputed institutions such as Banco de Mexico (Banxico) , Comisión Federal de Competencia Económica (COFECE), and the prosecutor's office of the State of Hidalgo.

 I currently teach the full sequence of Le wagon data science bootcamp, including complex topics such as Deep learning and cloud services.